GLF Schools

 Democracy

-• Our student leadership team, report and provide feedback to key stakeholders.
+• Student leadership teams reporting to key stakeholders.

 Individual Liberty

-• The provision of choice in the school restaurant within healthy boundaries.
+• Choice in school meals within healthy guidelines.

 Rule of Law

-• A shared code of conduct that is reviewed and agreed by all students termly.
+• A shared code of conduct reviewed by all students each term.

 Mutual Respect

-• An embedded Thrive approach to supporting students' behaviour and emotional development.
+• An embedded Thrive approach supporting emotional development and positive behaviour.

-• The expectation of smart dress for students and staff
+• Expectations for smart dress for both students and staff.

 Tolerance of Those with Different Faiths and Beliefs

-• Our World Views Curriculum at Key Stage 3.
+• The World Views curriculum at Key Stage 3.